CPPIB urges Senate not to change infrastructure bank’s governance rules

 As the manager of more than $317-billion in assets, the CPPIB is Canada’s largest pension fund.
 It is also among the many large institutional investors that the Liberal government hopes to attract as partners in Canadian infrastructure projects through the bank.

-In a letter sent this week to the Senate, the bank’s senior managing director, Michel Leduc, said the differences between the CPPIB and the infrastructure bank require different forms of governance.
+In a letter sent this week to the Senate, the bank’s senior managing director, Michel Leduc, said the differences between the CPPIB and the infrastructure bank mean that they require different forms of governance.

 Campbell Clark: Infrastructure bank is a chance for the Senate to do what it does best